Avi-321/my-firsy/README.md

-# Birthday wishing my friend
+# Wishing Birthday to my friend